O-Ring Cord Guide: The Ultimate Solution for Custom Sizes and Emergency Repairs

 • Dynamic Applications: Do not use cord for pistons or rotating shafts.
 The joint (splice) is a hard spot that will suffer from friction fatigue and fail rapidly.
 For these, use proper piston seals or oil seals.

-The Joining Method: Glued vs. Vulcanized
+The Joining Method: Vulcanized Spliced O-rings vs Glued Joints

 How you join an O-ring cord matters.
 Understanding how to join an O-ring correctly is critical to seal performance, especially for large-diameter and non-standard applications.
 There are two common methods to turn an O-ring cord into a closed ring.